kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 ## Version Negotiation Packet

 A server sends a Version Negotiation packet when receiving a long header packet carrying a version number that it does not recognize.
-This can happen when the ESNI Resource Records used by the endpoints become out of sync, or when the server stops using the authenticated handshake.
+In addition, a server SHOULD send a Version Negotiation packet when it recognizes the version as being one used by the authenticated handshake, but when it fails to authenticate the Initial packets.
+These happen when the ESNI Resource Records used by the endpoints become out of sync, or when the server stops using the authenticated handshake.

 Because such case is exceptional, a client SHOULD NOT respond immediately to a Version Negotiation packet.
 Instead, it SHOULD buffer the Version Negotiation